To help our community recover from Hurricanes Helene and Milton through Season of Sharing and the Suncoast Disaster Recovery Fund, click here

 Culture of Caring

 This decade ushered in a culture of philanthropy by taking new approaches to integrate charitable work.
 Under the guidance of Roxie Jerde, the new President and CEO, the Foundation launched in 2012 a digital fundraising campaign named the Giving Challenge, inviting everyone to become a philanthropist by making online gifts in a short period of time.
 In just the first year, $2.4 million was raised in 48 hours for 109 nonprofits.
-Today, seven challenges have raised more than $59 million in donations and highlighted our region’s longtime commitment to charitable giving.
+Today, nine challenges have raised more than $92 million in donations and highlighted our region’s longtime commitment to charitable giving.

 Continuing to help families, the Foundation supported the Alta Vista Elementary School summer program and nursing program for single mothers, providing opportunities through education.
 The Foundation partnered with Suncoast Campaign for Grade-Level Reading and Celebrating our Differences to better children’s literacy and use creative strategies to promote diversity, increasing success in the classroom.
-By 2015, over 70 scholarships were supporting 575 students and adult learners in Sarasota.
+In 2015, over 70 scholarships were supporting 575 students and adult learners in Sarasota.
 New and unlikely collaborations were created when the Foundation helped the Humane Society purchase dog food to be delivered by All Faith’s Food Bank to low-income families with pets.
-With collaborations that travel across the sector, the Foundation has crafted special relationships that work deeper on making our community stronger.
+With collaborations that travel across sectors, the Foundation has crafted special relationships that work deeper on making our community stronger.

 Looking Ahead